 “Right, then,” Wei Wuxian said.

-He held the weirdly-obedient sword forward and stepped into the cave.
+He held the surprisingly obedient sword forward and stepped into the cave.

-He didn’t have to walk long.
-Barely two minutes later did he emerge into a wide cavity dug deep into rock, where candles burned out softly and the smell of incense itched in his throat.
+He didn’t have to walk long: barely two minutes later, he emerged into a wide cavity dug deep into the guts of the mountain, where candles burned out softly and the smell of incense itched in his throat.
 Light flickered off the smooth walls and around the tall statue at the center of the room.

 But there was no sign at all of foul play.
-The statue had simply gained sentience over centuries of worshipping, and the landslide and releasing of ghosts days prior had probably allowed for that accumulated energy to finally come alive.
+The statue had simply gained sentience through centuries of worship, and the landslide and releasing of ghosts days prior had probably allowed for that accumulated energy to finally come alive.

 Wei Wuxian walked out of the cave with much on his mind.
-On his way he crossed paths with a couple more cultivators; he addressed them a sheepish smile and said, “Nothing there, I’m afraid,” trying to look as helpless as possible.
+On his way, he crossed paths with a couple more cultivators; he gave them a sheepish smile and said, “Nothing there, I’m afraid,” trying to look as helpless as possible.

 Mo Xuanyu’s fine-featured face could occasionally come in handy.
-The two women thanked him for the tip and walked out alongside him.
-Once they all reached the opening, they went their separate way, and Wei Wuxian sat once again by the side, trailing fingers over the length of the sword.
+The two zhongyong men thanked him for the tip and walked out alongside him.
+Once they all reached the opening, they went their separate way, and Wei Wuxian sat once again by the side of the cave’s opening, trailing fingers over the length of the sword.

 He could definitely understand why the child was so attached to it.
 He would personally prefer it look less garishly expensive, but it was agreeable to the hand.
-It pulled at Mo Xuanyu’s core almost gently.
+It pulled at his spirit in a gentle, caring way.

-It took at least another hour for the boy to return.
-In that time Wei Wuxian fended off some more curious cultivators and ate two of the apples he had bought, spitting their seeds out for birds to feed on the next day.
-The donkey had followed him for some reason, and now stood some steps away, munching on the cores he had thrown.
+It took at least another hour for the boy to return, and in that time Wei Wuxian fended off some more curious cultivators.
+He ate two of the apples he had bought, spitting their seeds out for birds to feed on the next day.
+The donkey had followed him for some reason and now stood some steps away, munching on the cores he had thrown.

 The boy emerged out of a different set of bushes than the one he had traversed.
 His eyes lit up at the sight of Wei Wuxian, and he said, “There you are.”